Learn something new every day

 There are a few ways to make sun tea that won’t make you ill.
 The first is to boil the water needed for the tea for at least three to five minutes.
 This will kill alcaligenes viscolactis.
 Some tea companies also feature no heat sun tea, which actually isn’t made in the sun, but is made in the refrigerator.
 Since the water never reaches room temperature, the bacterium doesn’t have a chance to grow.

-The key is not allowing sun tea to sit out and come to room temperature, and if you do use mint or other herbs, these should be washed thoroughly.
+The key is not allowing this tea to sit out and come to room temperature, and if you do use mint or other herbs, these should be washed thoroughly.
 In fact you may want to boil any herbs or seasoning for 3-5 minutes to avoid any harmful bacteria.
-Once you've made safe sun tea, there are plenty of ways to serve delicious variants.
+Once you've made safe tea, there are plenty of ways to serve delicious variants.

 Consider an herbal tea with citrus essences and garnish with lemon slices, or use a couple of different herbal blends for sun tea.
 Mix berry with citrus, orange with cinnamon, or any black tea with mint.
 Green tea has a very mild flavor, which will adapt very well to other flavors.
 It’s also lower in caffeine and high in antioxidants.

 In the southern US, many people blend fruit juice with sun tea or iced tea.
 Consider tea blended with citrus juices, pineapple juice or berry juice.
 This can be very refreshing, while cutting down on the sugar of the juice and blending nicely with tealeaf flavors.

 Hibiscus is a really nice tea to make as a sweet sun tea.
 It has a dark red color and tastes a little bit like cranberry juice.
 It is a bit tart, so you might want to sweeten it with a little bit of sugar or apple juice.

 It's also good for you as it can help to lower blood pressure.